Karen Black: Beliefs

-Beginning in the mid-1970s, Black became a Scientologist, and practiced it for the remainder of her life.
+In 1964, Black became a Scientologist, and practiced it for the remainder of her life.
 She was a vocal proponent of gay rights, commenting in 2007: "I'm for gay rights.
 Who you are is very sacred, and should be honored—no matter what gender you were born.
 You shouldn't feel like you have to dodge some sort of conformity."
 Black also advocated animal rights and was critical of the fur industry, once posing in a Halloween-themed anti-fur advertisement for People for the Ethical Treatment of Animals (PETA).

-Death

-After the release of her final films in 2010, Black was diagnosed with ampullary cancer and stopped making public appearances.
-She had a portion of her pancreas removed that year and underwent two further operations.

-On August 8, 2012, she reconnected with a daughter, Diane Koehnemann Bay, whom Black had given up for adoption at the age of 19.
-Black was very open to the reunion and welcomed Diane into her family.
+Personal life

+Black was married four times and called off two engagements.
+Three of her marriages ended in divorce, while the fourth lasted nearly 30 years and ended only at death.